liren-jin/shapenet_simulator/README.md

 ```

 If everything goes well, you should see an Ignition-Gazebo user interface, press the start button to start the simulation.
 It may take a few seconds untill all objects stay static.
+You can also stop the simulation, which will not affect the rendering and camera movement.

 required topic:
 - /set_camera_pose geometry_msgs/Pose